Talking to your midwife, GP or health visitor

 Support for more serious mental health difficulties

-If you experience more serious mental health problems your midwife, health visitor or GP can work with you to decide which service is best placed to support you:
+If you’re experiencing more severe or complex mental health problems, your midwife, GP or health visitor can work with you to decide which specialist service is best placed to support you.

 Watch this video about inpatient care at the Yorkshire and Humber Mother and Baby Unit.